Search

 Porky Pig

-You can appreciate his willingness to cheerfully and competently bring believabilityy and humor to roles that at the outset would seem to be puerile at best.
+You can appreciate his willingness to cheerfully and competently bring believability and humor to roles that at the outset would seem to be silly at best.
 He is, in short, a first-rate actor in supporting roles.

 Road Runner